Brook vs Zerafa: Kell Brook makes super-welterweight limit with ease for Michael Zerafa fight

 Anthony Fowler had no problems making the super-welterweight limit as he came in at 10st 13lbs 6oz for his ninth professional fight against Jose Carlos Paz.

-Watch Kell Brook vs Michael Zerafa in what could be his last fight in Sheffield, with Josh Kelly, Anthony Fowler and Jono Carroll on the undercard, live on Saturday, Sky Sports Action from 7pm, and Sky Sports Main Event from 8pm.
+Watch Kell Brook vs Michael Zerafa in what could be his last fight in Sheffield, with Jono Carroll, Kid Galahad and Anthony Fowler on the undercard, live on Saturday, Sky Sports Action from 7pm, and Sky Sports Main Event from 8pm.